protocolbuffers/protobuf/SECURITY.md

 directly misused (including that `upb's` APIs accept MiniDescriptors/MiniTables which are considered trusted types, and so will have arbitrary behavior if those types do not meet the intended invariants).

+## Dependency Pinning

+### In Builds of Protobuf

+Due to the diversity of build systems used across the language bindings supported by Protobuf, there is not a singular policy on how narrowly dependencies are described.
+In many cases, Protobuf's dependencies' versions are allowed to float within the range of versions that also fit within our [Support Matrix](https://protobuf.dev/support/version-support/).
+In no cases do we require that dependencies of Protobuf are pinned to a specific commit.
+Users building directly from source are strongly advised to review what versions are downloaded and installed by the dependency management tools used by their local build system.

+### In Build Infrastructure

+Protobuf's build infrastructure may treat other Google-controlled open source projects as inherently trusted.
+For these trusted resources we allowing version pinning using release tags rather than SHAs.
+For example lines similar to:

+`uses: protocolbuffers/protobuf-ci/checkout@v6`

+can be found in our GitHub Actions configuration files.
+Resources that are not Google-controlled should be pinned with SHAs of the commit to prevent supply attacks, followed with a comment documenting the version:

+`uses: actions/cache@8b402f58fbc84540c8b491a91e594a4576fec3d7 # v5.0.2`